 Ok, lets flesh out this 'blues as a language' idea a bit.

-Blues is a language and the easiest way to understand it is to to compare it to the way we learn language (especially the way we would learn a second language as an adult).
+Blues is a language and the easiest way to understand it is to compare it to the way we learn a language (especially the way we would learn a second language as an adult).
 Most children will learn words directly from their environment (much as you might find yourself playing blues licks if you listen to it a lot!) but when at school and learning how to communicate, students are taught the alphabet first.
 If you want to try and learn a new language the first step will be to learn the alphabet of that language so you can pronounce the words!
-In the Blues Language the most basic alphabet is the Minor Pentatonic Scale.
-It's very important that you learn it correctly and well, so you don't have to think about it, your fingers know where to go instinctively, much the same way as we learn the alphabet by wrote.
+In the Blues Language, the most basic alphabet is the Minor Pentatonic Scale.
+It's very important that you learn it correctly and well, so you don't have to think about it, your fingers know where to go instinctively, much the same way as we learn the alphabet by rote.

 Once you know your alphabet you will have trouble communicating anything unless you learn some words.
 Using English as an example, if you say "gohtsdref" it doesn't make sense to an English speaker.
 It's only when you start to combine the letters into recognizable words that you'll start communicating an idea.